“You cannot teach a man anything;

 EAGALA, Dual Certified as Mental Health Professional & Equine Specialist

-Mindfulness Meditation Teacher Certification Program, facilitated by Jack Kornfield and Tara Brach
+Mindfulness Meditation Teacher Certification Program, Jack Kornfield and Tara Brach

-Inspired by her son who suffered a massive stroke before birth, Lisa offers clients a warm and supportive approach to processing some of life’s most difficult experiences.
+Inspired by her son who suffered a massive stroke before birth, Lisa founded Hope Farms so that people would have a place where they could feel safe, calm and loved.
+Lisa offers clients a warm and supportive approach to processing some of life’s most difficult experiences.
 Her kind, friendly and easy-going manner helps clients feel at ease as soon as they first step on the farm.
 Of course, being greeted by dogs, cats, and emus helps, too!
 She believes that nature, nurtures.
 Lisa’s personal experience watching her son heal in nature with animals motivated her to pursue her passion for animal-assisted and nature-based interventions.
 Lisa integrates animals, nature, mindfulness, expressive arts, and play into her clinical practice with children, youth, adults and families either at the farm or in her Parker office.

 Lisa is trained in Trauma Focused – Cognitive Behavioral Therapy (TF-CBT), Trust-Based Relational Intervention (TBRI) and Motivational Interviewing (MI).
 She is currently enrolled in Jack Kornfield’s and Tara Brach’s two-year Mindfulness Meditation Teacher Certification Program.